Skip to main content

 Prepare for your assessment

-Based on the information you give during your call to My Aged Care, you may be referred for an assessment to better understand your support needs.
+Based on the information you give in your online application or during your call to My Aged Care, you may be referred for an assessment to better understand your support needs.

 Assessments are done in person, at your own home.
 You don’t need to go anywhere.
-The assessor will call you to arrange a time to visit.
+An assessment organisation will call you to confirm your needs based on information you have provided and arrange a time to complete your assessment.

 How should I prepare for my assessment?